lgajowy/java9-modules/Java9 Modules.md

 ## 0. Modules?
 What are we talking about?

 If this is your first post about Jigsaw, you may be unaware of the concept of modularity.
-In general modularity refers to...
+In general modularity refers to

 ## 1. Breaking The Monolith

-- how big is java?
-How much apis does it incorporate?
+- what structure has java right now?
-- how does it look after splitting to modules?
+- what structure will it have after splitting
-- what does it bring us?
+- lack of clarity on dependencies
+- public is too open

 ## 2. Tailor-made runtime (size)
 (show how to use jlink to create your own runtime)
+- large jars, large rt.jar

 ## 3. Writing modular code
 (show module creation etc)